 - A list of components you want to set up on each host.

 - The base directories you want to use as mount points for storing:

 - NameNode data

 - DataNodes data

 - Secondary NameNode data

 - Oozie data

-- MapReduce data (Hadoop version 1.x)

 - YARN data (Hadoop version 2.x)

 - ZooKeeper data, if you install ZooKeeper

-Various log, pid, and db files, depending on your install type
+- · Various log, pid, and db files, depending on your install type

 You must use base directories that provide persistent storage locations for your HDP components and your Hadoop data.
 Installing HDP components in locations that may be removed from a host may result in cluster failure or data loss.
-For example: Do Not use /tmp in a base directory path.
+For example: Do Not use / tmp in a base directory path.

+1.4.
 Prepare the Environment